 StoneMaier Games sells cheap plastic resource containers specifically made for tabletop games.

-Tesseract Games has a great dividers storefront on Etsy.
+Tesseract Games has a great dividers storefront.

 There are official FFG playmats for Arkham Horror LCG, but they are almost always out of stock.